How Kevon Looney gave Warriors’ Patrick Baldwin Jr. a bruising NBA welcome

 RELATED: Baldwin Jr.’s love for basketball, biking used to explore SF

-Both Baldwin Jr. and Rollins were selected by the Warriors in the 2022 NBA Draft at Nos.
+The Warriors selected Baldwin Jr. and Rollins in the 2022 NBA Draft at Nos.
 28 and 44, respectively.

 Download and follow the Dubs Talk Podcast